 On my first day in Taiwan, I was picked up by Kyan, Janet, Ian, and Sophia, who are all part of the Metrohm team at our local distributor Hammer Trading.
 We managed to get a glimpse at the peculiar rock formations on the north coast of Taiwan just before the heavy rain started.
 The rock formations are the result of different kinds of erosion at this very exposed location.
 The most photogenic of them is probably the Elephant Trunk Rock (bottom picture in the gallery below).
 But we didn’t dare to climb up the popular photo spot because we felt like the wind might carry us away any second.

 Jiufen: History, Kitsch, and Art

 We had barely made it back to the car when the rain brought by Mangkhut started pouring down.
 So we decided to cancel our outdoors activities.
 Instead, we visited the small town of Jiufen very near Elephant Trunk Rock.
-The history of Jiufen is connected with the two occupying forces that have claimed Taiwan in the past: Japan and China.

 With the tourism came souvenir shops, tea houses, cafes, and restaurants.
 But the tourists also keep local artists alive, like the owner of the creepy mask gallery in the pictures below.
 Supposedly, he sculpts these masks after creatures that appeared in his dreams.
 After seeing the cabinet of horrors that his gallery is, I’m surprised this guy still dares to fall asleep.